 Millions of people around the world suffer from allergies that disrupt their sleep.
 Studies, such as The association between allergic rhinitis and sleep have shown that individuals with allergies are more likely to suffer from sleep disorders, including insomnia and sleep apnea.
 It's a vicious cycle where poor sleep exacerbates allergies, and allergies in turn, make it harder to sleep.

-However, thanks to innovative technology, there is a great solution, that, used as part of a more comprehensive strategy to get allergens under control, can be a very effective way to reduce allergies - an allergy mattress cover.
+However, thanks to innovative technology, there is a great solution, that, used as part of a more comprehensive strategy to get allergens under control, can be an effective way to reduce allergies - an allergy mattress cover.

 How do allergy mattress covers work?